pdmosses/agda-material/docs/README.md

     - `docs/stylesheets`: directory for added CSS files
     - `docs/.nav.yml`: configuration file for navigation panels
     - `docs/about.md`: Markdown source for the [About] page
-    - `docs/README.md`: Markdown source for the home page
+    - `docs/README.md`: Markdown source for the [Agda-Material home] page
-- `agda-custom.tex`: file for overriding commands defined in `agda.sty`
+- `agda-custom.sty`: package for overriding commands defined in `agda.sty`
+- `unicode.sty`: package mapping Unicode characters to LaTeX
 - `Makefile`: automation of website and PDF generation
 - `mkdocs.yml`: configuration file for generated websites
 - `UNLICENSE`: release into the public domain